5The application process

 • your contact information (email and phone number)

-• your work and education details (your complete work and education history for the past 10 years)
+• your work and education details (your complete work and education history from your 18th birthday)

 • your application details